SparkDevNetwork/Rock/RockWeb/Readme.txt

 PERSON/FAMILY
 + Added ability to have Family attributes.
 + Added optional 'Birthdate' column to the person search results.
++ Fixed exception that would occur if searching for person with blank string.
++ Grades can now be set when adding new family members to the PublicProfileEdit block.

 REGISTRATION
 + Updated Registration Entry block to support signing required digital documents inline during registration.
 + Fixed issue with event registration where discount code and amount paid are not cleared if user navigates backwards and unselects optional fees.
 + Added the ability to specify a workflow to launch when a registration is completed.
 Can be configured on the registration template or instance.
++ Fixed security on the registration instance detail block to stop people from adding/deleting registrants when they did not have proper security (Fixes #1732).
++ Added additional fields to the event registration registrant Excel export (First Name, Last Name, Datetime Created, and Home Address).
++ Fixed issue that prevented being able to move a registration to a different instance if the target instance did not have a group configured and selected in the move.
++ Fixed security issue with allowing people to edit payments on a registration.
++ Added validation to registration entry block to ensure person applies a discount code they enter and added server-side validation to prevent paying an amount greater than the balance due.

 REPORTING
 + Updated Metrics so that a MetricValueDateTime can be specified when using SQL as the Source.
 (Fixes #1666).
++ Fixed the Giving Amount person data view filter to not include children when combining giving.
++ Added new Group Member Report Select for Group Campus.

 WORKFLOW
 + Added Lava capabilities to Pre/Post HTML of workflow entry attributes.